Detroit-Free-Press/Mich_air_permits_2021/README.md

 * ROPNAME: Company name as listed on EGLE's Renewable Operating Permit Site list

 ## Reusing the data
-which are available at .
-which are available at .
-which are available at .
 The company's Terms of Service apply.
 By using the data, you accept and agree to follow the [Terms of Service](https://cm.freep.com/terms/).
 Reselling the data is forbidden.
 Any use of these data in published works requires attribution to the Detroit Free Press.